Self Care Importance

 Currently my deck of choice for this is The Linestrider Tarot.
 If you're into tarot and like simplistic, minimalist designs that still pack a punch, I highly recommend this deck.
 The artwork is stunning -- complex, yet simple.
 Minimal, but still powerful.

 Lately, I've also found myself playing around with make up.
 I subscribe to Ipsy, which is a monthly service where I receive a cute little bag and some makeup samples.
 Nothing too fancy, because makeup artist I am not.
 I usually go for a little tinted moisturizer, some mascara and some lipstick.
+But, make up once helped me overcome postpartum depression, and I enjoy the creativity behind learning new techniques and trying new looks.

 I'm probably still wearing yesterday's clothes, but at least my eyes look brighter and give me the illusion of being awake and functioning.
 Also, I'm of the mindset that very little can't be fixed with a fierce red lip.